collapsed-stacks/startups/questions/5635/how-can-housing-com-board-of-directors-fire-ceo-rahul-yadav-since-he-holds-8-of.md

 - posted by: [Arpit Sharma](https://stackexchange.com/users/6568457/arpit-sharma) on 2015-07-03
 - score: 4

-<p>Firing a CEO is a decision of the board.
+Firing a CEO is a decision of the board.
 If the majority agrees the CEO can be asked to abdicate.
-Shares do not matter unless he has more than half of them, which will make him the owner and then he will become immune and will have a power to veto any decision.</p>
+Shares do not matter unless he has more than half of them, which will make him the owner and then he will become immune and will have a power to veto any decision.

 ## Answer 5643